grbba/product-exchange-demo/Mockup/code/product-exchange-demo/README.md

 ---

-## Branching and PRs (RoleSeparation)
+## Branching and PRs (main)

-- Use `RoleSeparation` as the base for all new branches and pull requests.
+- Use `main` as the base for all new branches and pull requests.
-- Treat `Partner`/`main` as legacy; only cherry-pick urgent fixes there if absolutely required, then forward-merge back to `RoleSeparation`.
+- Treat `RoleSeparation`/`Partner` as legacy snapshots; only cherry-pick fixes there if absolutely required, then forward-merge into `main`.
-- If you already have a feature branch, rebase it onto `RoleSeparation` before opening a PR.
+- If you already have a feature branch, rebase it onto `main` before opening a PR.
-- Update any automation or local scripts that assume `Partner` as default to point at `RoleSeparation` instead.
+- Update any automation or local scripts that assumed `RoleSeparation` as default to point at `main` instead.

 ---